Balmy-protocol/earn-periphery/README.md

 This project is licensed under MIT.

-## Integration testing for stragety and earn vault
+## Integration testing for Strategy and earn vault

 the most import test are